Waxweasle/Rightmove-Property-Finder/README.md

 > DRIVER_PATH =

 ## How to
-Once your rightmove link is pasted in, Selenium will open your web browser and direct you to the search results and will the add them to your Google Form.
+Once your rightmove link is pasted in, Selenium will open your web browser and direct you to the search results before connecting to the Sheety API and making a POST request to fill in your sheet.
-Results can be viewed by clicking the "Sheets icon" shortcut from the "Responses" page.
 If you wish to automate the program, attach the send_email() function onto the end to be notified by email when new properties that match your search have been listed on Rightmove.